thdemarty/iotcomms-project/README.md

 With a classic split of 75% / 25% (training / testing) there is a diagonal forming on the confusion matrix for both scenarios and the accuracy is far above 20% (where 20% means basically guessing, since 100% / 5 classes = 20%).
 Our general goal of this project was to practically investigate the existence of device imperfection in Bluetooth Low Energy radios and whether they lead to the unique identification of individual sensor platforms and if the influence of the environment on the transmission can also be classified.
-This thesis is proven as the characteristics of the RSSI per node and environment are something that was learned.
+This theory is proven as the characteristics of the RSSI per node and environment are something that was learned.

 However, with method 2 it becomes apparent that the CNN does need to see the signal for all nodes and all environments during training.
 Otherwise, a new deployment area or a new node is not well recognized - or not at all.